spacejack/mithril-docs-ex/event-handlers.md

 }
 ```

-Invoking class or POJO methods from event handler functions has some caveats if you want to use `this`.
+Invoking class or POJO methods from event handler functions have some caveats if you want to use `this`.
 The following example will *not* work:

 ```javascript
 class MyBrokenComponent {